MicrosoftDocs/CordovaDocs/cordovadocs/run-your-app/run-app-android.md

     bcdedit /set hypervisorlaunchtype auto
     ```

-    If you’re using the Genymotion emulator, you can skip this procedure.
-For more information, see [Genymotion emulator](#genymotion-emulator).

 ## <a id="genymotion-emulator"></a> Run on the Genymotion Emulator

 The [Genymotion emulator](http://www.genymotion.com/) is a commercial offering and a popular alternative to the Google Android emulator.
 Follow Genymotion's instructions to install the emulator.
 Here are a few tips for getting started with the emulator: